 The primary maintenance activities for the preserve will include monthly site visits to control littering within and around the preserve, inspect exotic plant re-growth, maintain the trail in a safe an aesthetically pleasing way, refill brochure boxes, inspect signs and equipment (bench, table and trashcans) and review general site security.
-A maintenance agreement exists with Collier County Parks and Recreation Department for routine patrols and trash removal from 2 trash cans.
-Other maintenance actions, such as blowing off the trail, may be requested on an ad hoc basis; however, these must be paid for in addition to items identified in the agreement at \$20.00 per hour.
+A maintenance agreement exists with Collier County Parks and Recreation Department for routine patrols and trash removal.
 Staff will coordinate with the Veteran's Community Park Manager to receive updates as to problem issues or items noticed during Park Ranger patrols that the Preserve Manager should address.

-Photopoint photographs will be taken at monthly site visits.
+Photo point photographs will be taken semi-annually.
 The Preserve Manager will keep an electronic management log to record observations from the site visit, any contacts made or issues raised.
 Ongoing projects such as exotic removal, debris removal, creek maintenance and planting projects will be calendared periodically as identified in Section 4.0, Management Issues, Goals and Objectives.